These are true stories the Project workers have collected from the teachers and students using the project material.

 A Rebellious Attitude

 María José used to be a girl with a rebellious attitude.
 She had lots of problems at home and at school.
 The social services was involved in making sure she didn’t run away, even the director had to write up weekly reports for them.
 When María José’s teacher taught her the value on “willingness” from Vital Values material, she changed so radically that now she is the best behaved of the class.
 She is always offering to help others in the class, and she talks about how nice it is to help others.
 (True change begins from God and flows to those around us)

 Today a teacher from Nicaragua sent us this message: “my students say that I need to increase the Jesus class by 2 hours.
 They say “Spanish can wait, Jesus can’t”.
 Theres a good reason that Jesus said the kingdom of heaven belongs to children and those who become like children.

 Open Doors in Honduras

 God is good!
 Yesterday one of the Honduran project workers had a meeting with the Vice-minister of National Education, who loved the material and is very excited about reaching all the children of Honduras.
-Her words were, “The doors over every school in Honduras are open to you!”.
-She is also going to try to get a meeting with the minister for when Dad and Mom are there in a month.
+Her words were, “The doors over every school in Honduras are open to you!”
 We praise the Lord!
 Thank you for your prayers and may God give us wisdom and resources to expand significantly every year!